jyp/topics/PolyTest/PolyTest.markdown

 ∀ a : ★, p : F a → a, r : G a → X.                                 f p r = g p r

-This theorem says that, given a `f` is the function to check and `g`, the model we want to check against, it suffices to test the correspondance for the inital algebra.
+This theorem says that, given `f`, the function to check and `g`, the model we want to check against, it suffices to test the correspondance for the inital F-algebra.

 ## Haskell

-This theorem translates directly in haskell terms as follows:
+This theorem translates directly in Haskell terms as follows:

 Given:
-> data Fix f = In { out :: f (Fix f)}

 > f,g :: (F a -> a) -> (G a -> X) -> G a
+> data Fix f = In { out :: f (Fix f) }

 It suffices to test `f In`, which is monomorphic: